 Diet is something that can massively help us with our mood and can affect depression.
 Making sure you eat a healthy and balanced diet will help you to feel the best that you can.
 This will then have an effect on the way your body can cope with SAD.

-Aromatherapy is the use of essential oils that can influence the area of the brain that is responsible for controlling moods.
+Aromatherapy is the use of essential oils that can influence the area of the brain in charge of controlling moods.
 You could add a few drops of essential oils to your bath at night to help you relax.
-You should speak to a qualified person who knows about aromatherapy about what essentials are best for you and the symptoms you are suffering.
+You should speak to a qualified person who knows about aromatherapy and advise what essentials are best for you and the symptoms you are experiencing.

 6 Have a schedule

-As mentioned before, a symptom of SAD can be sleep problems as well as getting up in the morning.
-But maintaining a regular schedule will help to actually improve your sleep which can then in turn can help alleviate symptoms of depression.
+As mentioned before, a symptom of SAD can include sleep problems as well as getting up in the morning.
+However, maintaining a regular schedule will actually help to improve your sleep, which in turn help alleviate symptoms of depression.
 Even if you are suffering and are finding it hard to get up, try to continue with a schedule as you can.

 7 Plan ahead